canonical/github-runner-manager/src-docs/openstack_cloud.health_checks.md

 ) → bool
 ```

-Run health check on a runner.
+Run a general health check on a runner instance.

+This check applies to runners in any OpenStack state (ACTIVE, STOPPED, etc).